The best way to get newsletters into Instapaper

 The intake problem

 Newsletters are the main culprit.
-A single weekly newsletter can have ten articles.
-Save everything to Instapaper and the good stuff gets buried.
-Save nothing and you lose the articles that were actually worth reading.
-There's no good middle ground inside the email itself.
+A single weekly newsletter can surface ten links.
+Save them all to Instapaper and the good stuff gets buried.
+There's no easy way to triage from inside the email itself — you're either all-in or you miss things.

 Triage before you save

 Siftdeck sits between your newsletters and Instapaper.
-It fetches articles from your newsletter archive URLs and queues them up for a decision: save to Instapaper, mark as read, or skip.
+It fetches articles from your newsletter archive URLs and queues them up for a quick decision: save to Instapaper, mark as read, or skip.
 Each decision takes a second.
 The queue drains, and only the articles you've actively chosen reach your reading list.

 Paste a newsletter archive URL once.
 Siftdeck detects the issue pattern and fetches new editions automatically as they're published.
 You don't manage a feed or a list of URLs — you add a source once and it stays current.